 United Engineering Foundation (UEF)

-AIME is one of 5 member organizations making up the Board of the United Engineering Foundation, whose purpose is to support engineering and education by, among other means, making grants.
-For more information on the submission process, click here.
+AIME is one of 5 engineering Founder Societies making up the United Engineering Foundation, whose purpose is to support engineering and education by, among other means, making grants.
+AIME has two voting representatives on the UEF Board.
+For more information on the concept submission process, click here.

 James Douglas Library Fund